Dandruff Vs. Dry Scalp: Symptoms, Differences, And Treatment

 • Dandruff: Anti-dandruff shampoos can help treat dandruff.
 These contain salicylic acid, zinc pyrithione, selenium sulfide, keratinolytic agents, imidazole antifungal agents, hydroxy pyridones, and naturopathic agents (1).
 These ingredients have antifungal and antimicrobial properties.
 You can also try natural remedies like rosemary paired with a carrier oil to reduce dandruff (6).

 • Dry Scalp: Moisturizing your scalp with deep conditioners, oils, and hair masks can help treat a dry scalp.
+Using coconut oil for dry scalp may be particularly effective, as it provides intense hydration and nourishment.
 You also may take nutrient supplements to avoid any dryness caused by nutrient deficiencies.
 Stop overshampooing and overstyling your hair.

 protip_icon Pro Tip